Preparing Innovators for Worldwide Impact with an Online Masters in Computer Science

 Core computer science concepts build your knowledge of topics, such as algorithms, software languages, databases, and networking

-This course will provide a comprehensive introduction to computer algorithms taken from diverse areas of application.
-It will concentrate on algorithms of fundamental importance and on analyzing the efficiency of these algorithms.
+This course provides a comprehensive introduction to computer algorithms taken from diverse areas of application.
+The course concentrates on algorithms of fundamental importance and on analyzing the efficiency of these algorithms.
 This course is considered a leveling course and it will not count toward the online master’s degree.

 Which Track is Right for You?